BeautifulTrouble/beautifulrising/_posts/2015-04-23-call-for-participants-for-a-beautiful-rising-workshop-harare-zimbabwe.md

-Do you want to be part of the Beautiful Rising project?
-Do you want to join an international network of great social movements and share your own experiences with creative activism?
-Then join us at a 4-day workshop June 2-5, 2015 in Harare, Zimbabwe.
+Do you want to join an international network of movement leaders  and share your organizing experiences with creative activism?
+Are you interested in documenting your success stories and contributing writing and ideas to a global online toolbox for change makers?
+If so, we hope you'll join us at a 4-day workshop June 2-5, 2015 in Harare, Zimbabwe.

 **We’re looking for experienced activists from across Zimbabwe.** Please apply through [this form](https://docs.google.com/forms/d/1wKPLvk5nBulW5FLhv4wYwNR9eRfQuR59Pc4dN9qi43c/viewform) or share in your network before the **application deadline of May 10.**